Yugesh-reddy/VDS_portfolio/home.md

 ---

 # research interests
-While my interests have varied over the years, I am currently focusing on core computer systems research, including operating systems, concurrency, performance, and operating systems.
+While my interests have varied over the years, I am currently focusing on core computer systems research, including operating systems, concurrency, and performance engineering.

 # teaching
 I teach and have had a hand in the design of many of the systems classes in the CS department, such as